-The pulpotomy procedures for primary teeth sometimes reaches the news headlines because the compound formocresol is still permitted and in use in Canada.
+The pulpotomy procedures for primary teeth sometimes reach the news headlines because the compound formocresol is still permitted and used in Canada.
 This substance is considered outdated and possibly harmful.
-St. Lawrence Dentistry has not used it in over 25 years.
-Formocresol has been around in dentistry for a long time, and slowly dentistry is moving away from it.
+Dr. Hawryluk has not used it since 2005.
+Formocresol has been around dentistry for a long time, and slowly dentistry is moving away from it.
 Dr. Buckey came up with the formocresol formula in 1904, which had 19% formaldehyde and 35% creosol.
-Unfortunately, it is shown to be distributed throughout the human body when used in dentistry.
-Elegant research in the 1970s and ’80s on canine teeth showed that within 30 minutes of its use, some of it would seep out through the apex (end) of the tooth root and distribute throughout the body.
-It is a known carcinogen, it is mutagenic, it can go to distant body sites when it enters the bloodstream, and it sensitizes the immune system.
+Unfortunately, studies show its distribution throughout the human body when used in dentistry.
+Elegant research in the 1970s and ’80s on canine teeth showed that within 30 minutes of use, some of it would seep through the apex (end) of the tooth root and distribute throughout the body.
+It is a known carcinogen.
+In addition, it is mutagenic and can go to distant body sites when it enters the bloodstream.

 All in all, the consensus is growing; it does not belong in modern dental use.
-At one time, formocresol the gold standard until new and improved products came along.
-Now we are in a new phase of treating the pediatric dental pulp, and there are many better new products.
+At one time, formocresol was the gold standard until new and improved products came along.
+We are in a new phase of treating pediatric dental pulp, and there are many better new products.

-The key to treating primary teeth is a proper diagnosis, getting a good history of the issue, and doing a complete exam of the area.
-Also, the newer, healthier products available will ensure the most effective treatments possible for your child’s teeth.
-There is a different and better approach used at St. Lawrence Dentistry to treat decay, which has reached the dental pulp in primary teeth.
-We are now in the third generation of treatment modality for primary teeth.
+T he key to treating primary teeth is a proper diagnosis.
+Also, the newer, healthier products will ensure the most effective treatments possible for your child’s teeth.
+A different and better approach is used at St. Lawrence Dentistry to treat decay, which has reached the dental pulp in primary teeth.
+We are now in the third generation of treatment modalities for primary teeth.
 Today we get the pulp tissue to use its innate healing power by using a tri-calcium silicate called Biodentine.
-With this material, you can put it over the exposed primary pulp, and within 30 days, you get a ‘dentinal bridge.’
+With this material, you can put it over the exposed primary pulp, and within 30 days, you get a “dentinal bridge”.
 So in effect, the pulp heals itself after the initial onslaught of the carious (cavity) pulp exposure.
 Dr. Hawryluk will consider repairing the dentinal bridge for your child if dental caries has not infected your child’s tooth but merely exposed the pulp.
 Biodentine comes in a powder liquid formula.
-It has the consistency of ‘bubble gum’ in that it is moldable but has some firmness to it.
-It provides an excellent seal and over the pulp chamber, and there is no leakage of saliva into the area allowing for excellent healing conditions.
+It has the consistency of bubble gum in that it is moldable but has some firmness.
+It provides an excellent seal over the pulp chamber, and there is no leakage of saliva into the area allowing for ideal healing conditions.

-In a case of an infection of a primary tooth cleaning out the entire root is sometimes an option.
-The anatomy of a primary molar is different compared to a permanent tooth, and this poses challenges for treatment.
-At the floor of the pulp chamber in primary molars are several hundred to thousands of ‘accessory canals, ’ which are visible on electron microscope scans.
-These run from the floor of the pulp chamber to where the roots of the tooth bifurcate.
+In case of a primary tooth infection, cleaning out the entire root is sometimes an option.
+The anatomy of a primary molar is different compared to a permanent tooth, which poses treatment challenges.
+On the floor of the pulp chamber in primary molars are several hundred to thousands of accessory canals, which are visible on electron microscope scans.
+These run from the floor of the pulp chamber to where the tooth’s roots bifurcate.
 It is impossible to clean these all out.
 A root canal can be a treatment option, but necrotic tissue could still be left behind, which opens the possibility of non-healing.
-If there is a possibility, this modality of treatment may not work Dr. Hawryluk will discuss the probabilities of success with you (the parent) and decide if its best to remove the decayed primary tooth for your child.
+Suppose there is a possibility that this modality of treatment may not work.
+In that case, Dr. Hawryluk will discuss the probabilities of success with you (the parent) and decide if it’s best to remove the decayed primary tooth for your child.

-Root canal materials are different for primary teeth because they have to be soft and resorbable (unlike Gutta Percha used in permanent teeth).
+Root canal materials differ from primary teeth because they have to be soft and resorbable (unlike Gutta Percha used in permanent teeth).